Fibonaccigirly/New-Classrooms/README.md

 Actual Behavior: Users are able to book only one night, and there is a lack of messaging informing them about the 2-night minimum stay requirement.
 Note: It is crucial to address this issue by implementing a clear notification about the 2-night minimum stay requirement during the booking process.
 Additionally, the system should prevent users from successfully booking a stay for only one night.
 This will align with the established policy and avoid user confusion.

-Bug Report 7: Difficulty Unselecting Dates
+BR 7: Difficulty Unselecting Dates
 Summary: There is no apparent (simple) method to unselect dates once they are chosen.
 Steps to Reproduce:
 1. Select dates for booking.